 }

-By default, the primary key used for the owned type referenced through the ShippingCenters
+By default, the primary key used for the owned type referenced through the ShippingCenters navigation property will be ("DistributorId", "Id") where DistributorId is the FK and Id is a unique int value.

-To configure a different primary key, you can call HasKey
+To configure a different primary key, you can call HasKey.

 modelBuilder.Entity<Distributor>().OwnsMany(p => p.ShippingCenters, a =>